Sequential Cursed Equilibrium: Introduction

 For the sake of comparison, let us define \textbf{independently cursed equilibrium (ICE)} to be as in CE, but with players responding as if the opponents' actions are independent of \textit{each other}.\footnote{Recall that CE takes the marginal over opponent action profiles, so players understand the correlations between different opponents' actions.} ICE and SCE are equivalent on simultaneous Bayesian games.
 As a corollary, CE and SCE are equivalent on two-player simultaneous Bayesian games.
 Thus, the simultaneous trading game has a unique SCE in undominated strategies, with trade in state $\omega_2$.

 SCE players neglect the implications of hypothetical events, but make inferences from observed events.
 For instance, SCE predicts no trade in the sequential trading game (\Cref{fig:trading_seq}).
-If player $1$ accepts at $\{\omega_1, \omega_2\}$ and declines at $\{\omega_3\}$, then at player $2$'s information set $\{\omega_2 a, \omega_3 a\}$, any cursed-consistent conjecture specifies that nature has played $\omega_2$ for sure.
+If player $1$ accepts at $\{\omega_1, \omega_2\}$ and declines at $\{\omega_3\}$, then at player $2$'s information set $\{\omega_2 a, \omega_3 a\}$, cursed-consistency implies that player $2$ believes that nature has played $\omega_2$ for sure.
 Thus, upon observing that player $1$ accepts, player $2$ declines to trade.

 By construction, SCE treats exogenous and endogenous information the same way; strategies are coarse over information sets, not just over types.
 For instance, the SCE prediction for the trading game is unchanged when nature is replaced by a fictitious player playing according to the same distribution.\footnote{The simultaneous trading game with a fictitious player has a SCE in which the player $0$ plays each action with probability $1/3$, and players $1$ and $2$ trade as before.} SCE permits cursedness about new kinds of information, such as information that one player has about other players, and information about the state that players chose to acquire.\footnote{For instance, SCE allows for cursedness in auctions with costly entry.
 In such models, bidders choose whether to enter, and the bidders who enter get estimates of the object's value \citep{levin1994equilibrium}.}